6. Self and Identity

 “The self as conceived by the left hemisphere, should be — and is – an entity that is relatively static, separate, fixed, yet fragmentary, a succession of moments, goal-oriented, with its needs at any moment perceived as essentially competitive (since others may similarly target the same resources), determinate, consciously willful, circumscribed in the breadth and depth of what it sees, at ease with the familiar, certain and explicit, but less so with all that is fluid, ambiguous, and implicit, and unaware of the limitations of its own knowledge.”

 It is useful to think of these as polarities in a self-regulating system.
-Neither can be eliminated.
+Neither can be eliminated, but which is dominant determines our sense of self.
+If we are human beings, the left hemisphere makes us “only human.”

-The left hemisphere creates the concept of a separate self, but also dismisses the right hemisphere’s more holistic view.
-Alternately, the right hemisphere can comprehend both hemispheres’ views, while holding the right hemisphere’s concept of self as truer and dominant.
+Seeing a material world of things, the left hemisphere creates the concept of a separate self, but also dismisses the right hemisphere’s far more holistic view.
+Alternately, the right hemisphere can comprehend both hemispheres’ concepts of self, but the right hemisphere view is suppressed when we experience a lack of awareness during thought or speech, feel desire or anger, or utilize our dopamine reward system.

-The basic conflict between the two is unresolvable.
+In today’s western society, our default sense of self is from the left hemisphere.
 It can only be transcended by seeing a bigger, wider Gestalt.
 McGilchrist asks us to consider a bigger picture:

 “…there is a natural process of individuation, but one the aim of which, far from disrupting wholeness, is to enrich it.”